Skip to main content

 Tips

-• Check the ManageXR Web Console to see if your devices have synced correctly.
-A device's sync status is viewable in the top right of the device's page and is either Up To Date, Updating, or Out Of Date.
-Read our Device Sync Status Documentation to learn more.
+• Check sync status in the Web Console.
+After provisioning, confirm your devices have synced correctly.
+Each device's sync status appears in the top right of its page and will show Up To Date, Updating, or Out Of Date.
+See Device Sync Status documentation to learn more.

 Need more help?